-Here are three pitfalls I would suggest looking out for while selecting a process and planning your automation:
+Here are three pitfalls I would suggest looking out for while selecting what processes should I automate and planning this automation:

 Starting with a high value, high complexity process

-New, wonderful technology is announced, great effects come in a short time.
-Meanwhile, due to lack of experience, we discover that process is even more complex than expected (employees rarely are fully aware of all rules and throw in new ones as development progresses), some functionalities can’t be added, the project takes twice as much time as planned.
-Where there’s a possibility always start with a simpler task
+New, wonderful technology is announced, and great effects come in a short time.
+Meanwhile, due to lack of experience, we discover that process is even more complex than expected (employees rarely are fully aware of all rules and throw in new ones as development progresses), some functionalities can’t be added, and the project takes twice as much time as planned.
+Where there’s a possibility always start with a more straightforward task.